MickdeGraaf/dividends/README.md

 When an address is included into the tree and its value is set to `1` it has been active and the rewards can be claimed by calling ``claim``.
 Rewards can also be claimed for another address using ``claimFor``

+#### Accrual and Slashing

+Rewards can be accrued by an address during the time-lock period and be claimed at any given time.
+It’s important to mention that if the address merkle tree is set to ``0`` for 3 consecutive months then the accrued rewards will be re-distributed.

 ## Scripts

 `yarn test`